cubanpit/ml-phase-transition/README.md

 This is an exam project for a master course on ''Statistical Methods for Learning''.

-The repository include C++ simulations of physical systems and Python Keras/Tensorflow code for the neural networks part.
+The repository includes C++ simulations of physical systems and Python Keras/Tensorflow code for the neural networks part.

 Simulated physical systems: